kyudongkim/genesis-doc/source/user_guide/getting_started/beyond_rigid_bodies.md

 In this example, let's create three objects:
 - An elastic cube, visualized as `'particles'`
 - A liquid cube, visualized as `'particles'`
-- An elastoplastic sphere, visualized as the original sphere mesh, but deformed based on the internal particle state (`vis_mode='visual'`)
+- An elastoplastic sphere, visualized as the original sphere mesh, but deformed based on the internal particle state (`vis_mode='visual'`).
+Such process that maps internal particle state to a deformed visual mesh is called *skinning* in computer graphics.

 Complete code script:
 ```python